ibm-cloud-docs/account/iam-service-roles.md

 | Bare Metal Advanced Network Operator | As an advanced network operator, you will be permitted access to modify IP Spoofing and Infrastructure NAT on bare metal interfaces |
 | Bare Metal Console Admin | As a console admin, you will be able to access the bare metal server console. |
 {: row-headers}
-{: caption="Service roles - Bare Metal Server for VPC" caption-side="top"}
+{: caption="Table 81.
+Service roles - Bare Metal Server for VPC" caption-side="top"}
 {: tab-title="Service roles"}
 {: tab-group="is.bare-metal-server"}
 {: class="simple-tab-table"}